 5. If you had to pick a couple, which would you choose as your favorite London gay bars?

-I will choose a mixture of gay bars and queer event nights, some of my favourite gay bars include VFD in Dalston, Royal Vauxhall Tavern, and Dalston Superstore.
+I will choose a mixture of gay bars and queer event nights, some of my favorite gay bars include VFD in Dalston, Royal Vauxhall Tavern, and Dalston Superstore.
 Some of my favorite event nights include ‘Pxssy Palace’, ‘HER Jack’ (which I organize with HERSOCIALAPP), ‘Mint’, and ‘LEZ Events’).

 6. Outside of London, which cities have the most exciting LGBTQ+ scenes?